brianilles/javascript-data-structures/README.md

-# data-structures-and-algorithms
+# javascript-data-structures

-A collection of data structures and algorithms.
+A collection of basic data structures written in JavaScript.